Embellished Steel and Heavy Metal: A Guide to the May 2023 Premier Auction

 While it’s true that the average flintlock in 1776 had to be reloaded after every shot, the concept of repeating guns predates both the Second Amendment and the American Revolution by several centuries.
 A variety of multi-shot firearms were available well before the United States declared independence.
 Among the most notable assault weapon designs that the Founding Fathers may have known about were the Kalthoff breech-loading mechanisms and the Lorenzoni family of repeating flintlocks.

 Variants of the Lorenzoni repeating system, an invention from 1688, were one of several types of rapid-fire guns being produced in 1791.
 One of the finest and rarest examples is the Chelembrom magazine repeating flintlock.
 Thought to be the creation of a French gunmaker working in India, few of these innovative and complex Chelembrom guns survive to the present day.
-Though employed primarily as hunting weapons, some of these repeaters appear to have been used on the battlefield in 1785.
+Though employed primarily as hunting weapons, at least one of these repeaters may have been used on the battlefield.
 As noted by the Royal Collection Trust in the United Kingdom, at least one of these flintlock magazine guns was acquired by the nemesis of Colonial America, King George III himself.

 Carrying 20 rounds, the Chelembron magazine-fed repeaters are flintlock predecessors to the famous Henry repeating rifle but predates the Henry by nearly 200 years.
 In Royal Sporting Guns at Windsor, the complicated operation of this system is described.